 Inventory Composing Category

 The percentage change of categories composing the inventory could be a signal of a company’s management expectations about future demand on the company’s products.
-The percentage increase of “finished goods” and “work-in-progress” indicates an expectation of high demand on a company’s products.
+The percentage increase of “finished goods” and “work-in-progress” indicates an expectation of high demand for a company’s products.
 On the other hand, if “finished goods” increase – in terms of percentage – it might indicate a slower growth of sales in the future.

 Inventory Growth Rate Relative to Sales